Ecce Homo (Behold the Man)

 Nor was any deceit in His mouth.

-Jesus’ death as revealed in this prophecy was a substitutionary sacrifice for sin—the only sacrifice God will accept on man’s behalf.
-How humbling and moving to know that as a result of His death, we can now experience a relationship with God and the assurance of eternal life.
+Jesus’ death as revealed in the Isaiah 53 prophecy was a substitutionary sacrifice for sin—the only sacrifice God will accept on man’s behalf.
+How humbling and moving to know that as a result of His death, we can now experience a relationship with God and the assurance of eternal life in His presence.

 1) Ecce Homo (Behold the Man).
 (Images used for illustrative purposes) (Photo credit: By Antonio Ciseri/[Public domain]/Wikimedia/Enhancement, MKM Portfolios)